 As part of its AML/CFT and OFAC risk evaluation, examiners should consider the role that the DD plays within the stablecoin network.
 As FinCEN has clarified, AML/CFT [and OFAC] obligations depend on the facts and circumstances, and "differences in similar business models may lead to different regulatory applications."
 Additionally, a person engaged in more than one type of business model could be subject to more than one type of regulatory obligation or exemption.
-For example, a developer or seller of either a software application or a new virtual currency platform may be exempt from BSA obligations associated with creating or selling the application or virtual currency platform, but may still have BSA obligations as a money transmitter if the seller or developer also uses the new application to engage as a business in accepting and transmitting the new virtual currency.
-Likewise, an exemption may apply to a person performing a certain role in the development or sale of a software application, while a different person using the same application to accept and transmit currency, funds, or value that substitutes for currency and transmit currency, funds, or value that substitutes for currency and transmit currency, funds, or value that substitutes for a software application.
+For example, a developer or seller of either a software application or a new virtual currency platform may be exempt from BSA obligations associated with creating or selling the application or virtual currency platform, but may still have BSA obligations as a money transmitter if the seller or developer also uses the new application to engage as a business in accepting and transmitting currency, funds, or value that substitutes for currency, or uses the new platform to engage as a business in accepting and transmitting the new virtual currency.
+Likewise, an exemption may apply to a person performing a certain role in the development or sale of a software application, while a different person using the same application to accept and transmit currency, funds, or value that substitutes for currency would be still subject to BSA obligations.336